BOOST Pharma – Treating the untreatable

 The two clinical studies – one in Europe (BOOSTB4) and one in India (BOOST2B) – were funded under a Horizon 2020 academic grant, Vinnova, and the Swedish Research Council.
 Both of these clinical trials started in the first half of 2020 and positive results were announced for the BOOSTB4 trial in September 2024.

-The BOOSTB4 Phase I/II clinical trial is a multi-centre, open-label, and multiple doses for safety and efficacy of postnatal or pre-and/or postnatal dosing.
+The BOOSTB4 Phase I/II clinical trial is a multi-centre, open-label, and multiple doses for safety and efficacy of postnatal or pre-and/or postnatal dosing of BP-1.
 The treatment regime is four doses of allogeneic MSC every 4th month during the duration of the trials.
 The inclusion age is ≤18 months.

 The BOOST2B Phase I/II clinical trial is a single-center, open-label, and multiple doses for safety and efficacy postnatal dosing.
 In this trial, older children will be treated (1-4 years of age).
 We also are examining another type of administration: direct injection into the bone, in addition to intravenous injection.